kazurayam/ks-chrome-for-testing-keyword/README.md

 ### Installing Chrome for Testing

-You need "Node" and "npx" to be installed on your machine.
+You need "Node" and "npx" installed on your machine.

 To install a specific version of "Chrome for Testing", run the command